doug65536/dgos/README.md

 - All filesystems, partition parsers, and device drivers in separate dynamically loaded modules
 - Kernel unit test module (for unit testing parts of the kernel)
+- PNG parser
+- Fast system memory to video memory clipped blitter with AVX, SSE4.1, SSE2 optimizations and a platform independent implementation